Friday, May 23, 2008

 A grandson of the original Anheuser donate thiers to the city, the home is now a museum and the rest is used by Ride On St Louis for horse therpy for disabled children.

 Fortunately by the time we got there all the souvenir shops were closed for the day.
-Unfortunately so was an excellent restaurant.
-We found a lovely sidewalk shop that had soup, salads and sandwiches.

 After pleasant walk back to the boat Diana watched the pilot episode of Stargate 1.